 - “Compression set” can result from expansion of the flooring due to excessive moisture, which forces boards too tightly together.
 This can lead to a crushing of the grain at the edges, so when the flooring dries you end up with gaps between the board edges.
 Here is a photo of gapping due to compression set on a recently installed floor:

 “Face checking” of engineered wood flooring appears as cracks in the veneer that run along the length of the board.
 This can result from the product being manufactured with a moisture content incompatible with the environment where it is being installed:

 The company that installed your defective floor is the last place you should go for answers

 There are many possible causes of the problems we see with hardwood floors and engineered wood floors.
 (With engineered floors, we sometimes find that an error in the manufacturing process plays a role in causing the problem.)
-And the cost of tearing out and replacing a hardwood floor is always significant – particularly because it may require move-out of people and storage of belongings.
+And the cost of tearing out and replacing a hardwood floor is always significant – particularly because it may require moving out of your home during repairs.

-So whenever the company that installed the problematic floor is telling you that they know what caused the problem – blaming your house’s humidity, or your heating system, or the season – don’t rush to agree with them or accept their proposed fix.
-Hire competent legal counsel first, so that you can make sure you understand the nature of the problem and your legal claims before proceeding.
+So, whenever the company that installed the problematic floor is telling you that they know what caused the problem – blaming your house’s humidity, or your heating system, or the season – don’t rush to accept their proposed fix.
+Hire competent legal counsel first, so that you can make sure you understand the nature and scope of the problem and your legal claims before proceeding.